 The evaluation of the applicants is based on the following criteria

 The applicant should have a Bachelor’s degree (minimum 180 ECTS credits or equivalent) in Electrical Engineering, Automation, Control Engineering or Materials Science.
 Excellent candidates with degrees in other fields such as Computer Science, Engineering, Natural Sciences or Mathematics will be considered.

-Applicants who already have a Master’s degree of comparable quality and content in Electrical Engineering, Automation, Control Engineering, Materials Science or a related field, or who intend to complete one, will not be accepted to the programme except for special reasons, which the applicant must explain in the application.
+Applicants who already have a Master’s degree of comparable quality and content in Electrical Engineering, Automation, Control Engineering or Materials Science or related field, or who intend to complete one, or who have a valid study right in this application target will not be accepted to the programme except for special reasons, which the applicant must explain in the application.
 The Master’s programme should provide genuinely new knowledge and further the career of the applicant.

 Recognition and quality of the home university